deutschebank/fluxnova-docs-manual/content/update/minor/722-to-723/_index.md

 *  *angular-moment*
 *  *Bootstrap*

 Where AngularJS, angular-ui-bootstrap, angular-translate, angular-moment, and Bootstrap were licensed entirely under the MIT license, Bootstrap NES and AngularJS NES by HeroDevs, Inc. licenses additional parts under the HeroDevs NES License.
-By downloading and using Camunda with Bootstrap NES and AngularJS NES by HeroDevs, Inc., you agree to the terms of the HeroDevs NES License.
-You can find the HeroDevs NES License terms in our [License Book]({{< ref "/introduction/third-party-libraries/camunda-bpm-platform-license-book.md" >}}).
+By downloading and using Flowave with Bootstrap NES and AngularJS NES by HeroDevs, Inc., you agree to the terms of the HeroDevs NES License.
+You can find the HeroDevs NES License terms in our [License Book]({{< ref "/introduction/third-party-libraries/flowave-bpm-platform-license-book.md" >}}).

 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#web-applications-cockpit-tasklist-admin" >}}) for details.